 Finally, most state laws exempt students who work for employers as part of an educationally related work program.
 The school merely needs to certify that the student’s work experience is part of an experiential learning program that combines academic instruction with work experience.

 This is a complex issue and one with no definitive answer.
 Generally, if an intern is on the payroll, he or she should be covered under the employer’s workers’ compensation policy, just like all other regular employees.
 If the intern is unpaid and earning academic credit for the internship, he or she is most likely covered under the school’s policies should an injury occur.
-It is strongly advised, however, that employers who regularly recruit unpaid interns purchase a rider policy for volunteers at their workplaces, as this would prevent students from suing an employer for negligence with unlimited damages.
 In most cases, the courts look for employer negligence as the basis for any claims.

 No. State University of New York (SUNY) administrators may not sign a hold harmless agreement or release of liability, according to statewide policy.
 This policy is in accordance with the principles defined by the Cooperative Education and Internship Association (CEIA), the National Association of Colleges and Employers (NACE) and the National Society for Experiential Education (NSEE).
 While credit-bearing internships protect the student under SUNY insurance, it is the state's, and therefore the school’s position, that the school is not responsible for the actions a student may take independently.